A/B Testing

 TL;DR: What is A/B Testing?

-A/B Testing a/B testing, also known as split testing, is a method of comparing two versions of a webpage or app against each other to determine which one performs better.
-It is a powerful way to test changes to your website and increase conversions.
+A/B Testing compares two versions of a webpage or app to determine which performs better.
+It identifies changes that increase conversions.

 What is A/B Testing?